Shattered Sets and the Hilbert Function: The Hilbert Function for Subsets of the Boolean Cube

 We now prove the second item.
 Consider a linear combination

-such that not all $\alpha_I$ are zero.
+such that not all $\alpha_Y$ are zero.
 We want to show that there is $c\in C$ such that $P(c)\neq 0$.
 Let $Z\in\sstr(C)$ be a maximal set such that $\alpha_Z\neq0$.
 Since $Z$ is strongly shattered by $C$, there is some $\bar s:([n]\setminus Z)\rightarrow\{0,1\}$ such that all extensions of it in $\{0,1\}^n$ are in $C$.
-Let $Q(x_i)_{i\in Z}$ be the polynomial obtained by plugging in the values of $\bar s$ in the variables of $([n]\setminus Z)$.
+Let $Q(x_i)_{i\in Z}$ be the polynomial obtained by plugging in the values of $c$ in the variables of $([n]\setminus Z)$.
 By maximality of $Z$ it follows that the coefficient of $x_Z$ in $Q$ is $\alpha_Z\neq 0$, and so $Q$ is not the $0$ polynomial.
 Therefore there is $s\in\{0,1\}^Z$ such such that $Q(s)\neq 0$.
 Pick $c\in C$ such that

-It follows that $P(c) = Q(s)\neq 0$, which finishes the proof. \end{proof} We use this lemma to prove bounds on the Hilbert function and interpolation degree. \begin{proof}[Proof of Theorem~\ref{rank}] For the upper bound on $h_d(C,\F)$, the above proof shows how to express all monomials of degree $d$ using monomials of equal or smaller degree.
+It follows that $P(c) = Q(s)\neq 0$, which finishes the proof. \end{proof} We use this lemma to prove our results bounding the Hilbert function and interpolation degree. \begin{proof}[Proof of Theorem~\ref{rank}] For the upper bound on $h_d(C,\F)$, the above proof shows how to express all monomials of degree $d$ using monomials of equal or smaller degree.
 For the lower bound on $h_d(C,\F)$, linear independence still holds after restricting set size.

-The upper bound on $\intdeg(C,\F)$ is immediate.
-For the lower bound on $\intdeg(C,\F)$, since $\sstr(C)$ is downward-closed, the linear independence of the monomials in $\sstr(C)$ implies any maximal degree monomial in $\{(x_I)|_C : I\in\sstr(C)\}$ cannot be expressed solely by lower degree monomials. \end{proof}
+The upper bound on $\intdeg(C)$ is immediate.
+For the lower bound on $\intdeg(C)$, since $\sstr(C)$ is downward-closed, the linear independence of the monomials in $\sstr(C)$ implies any maximal degree monomial in $\{(x_Y)|_C : Y\in\sstr(C)\}$ cannot be expressed solely by lower degree monomials. \end{proof}